bendalby82/cfalm/README.md

 [8.
 TODO](#8-todo)

 ## 1. Introduction
 Shows application lifecycle metadata for all applications in a foundation, along with some basic information.
-The application is a simple wrapper around the Cloud Controller's `/v2/organizations`, `/v2/spaces` and `/v2/apps` end points.
+The application is a  wrapper around the Cloud Controller's `/v2/organizations`, `/v2/spaces`, `/v2/apps`, `/v2/buildpacks` and `/v2/events` end points.

 Rather than asking each application to expose an end point, we adopt a convention, that every application's build pipeline must set  metadata that the organisation cares about via environment variables.
 In this example, a string called ALM_VERSION.